Two-color laser control of photocurrent and high harmonics in graphene: Abstract

 \section{Abstract}

-We comprehensively investigate two-color laser driven photocurrent and high harmonic generation (HHG) in graphene models.
-By numerically solving the quantum master equation, we unifiedly explore a broad parameter regime including both the weak (perturbative) and intense laser (non-perturbative) cases while considering the dissipation effects.
-We demonstrate that the HHG spectra can be drastically altered by tuning the spatial symmetry of the laser-field trajectory.
+We comprehensively investigate two-color-laser-driven photocurrent and high harmonic generation (HHG) in graphene models.
+By numerically solving the quantum master equation, we uniformly explore a broad parameter regime including both the weak (perturbative) and intense-laser (nonperturbative) cases while considering the dissipation effects.
+We demonstrate that the HHG spectra can be drastically altered by tuning the real-space path traced by the laser electric field.
 This controllability is explained by the dynamical symmetry argument.
-We also show that both the magnitude and the direction of photocurrent (zero-th order harmonics) can be controlled by varying the frequency, intensity, ellipticity, and phase of the two-color laser.
-Furthermore, the nature of photocurrent is shown to be classified into shift or injection current types, depending on the phase of two-color laser.
-Our findings indicate that even in centrosymmetric electron systems, photocurrent and HHG can be quantitatively controlled by adjusting various external parameters if we utilize multiple-color laser with a lower spatial or temporal symmetry.
+We also show that both the magnitude and the direction of photocurrent (zeroth order harmonics) can be controlled by varying the frequency, intensity, ellipticity, and relative phase of the two-color laser.
+Furthermore, the nature of photocurrent is shown to be classified into shift- or injection-current types, depending on the phase of two-color laser.
+Our findings indicate that even in centrosymmetric electron systems, photocurrent and HHG can be quantitatively controlled by adjusting various external parameters if we utilize multicolor laser with a lower spatial or temporal symmetry.